hatgit/forex-gpt/README.md

 <img src="https://github.com/hatgit/forex-gpt/assets/5213035/c461f57b-d977-4c95-bc9f-de6abac01501" width="20%" height="auto">

-# Forex-GPT.ai plugin quickstart
+# Forex-Rates plugin for Chat-GPT from Forex-GPT.ai quickstart

-This is a quickstart guide for setting up and running the Forex-GPT OpenAI plugin, which integrates text analysis capabilities with the OANDA API for analyzing currency market data.
+This is a quickstart guide for setting up and running the Forex-Rates OpenAI plugin, which integrates text analysis capabilities with the OANDA API for analyzing currency market data.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

 ## Setup for Mac users